angular/angular/aio/content/guide/aot-compiler.md

 </code-tabs>

-Extend the `scripts` section of the `package.json` with these npm scripts:Copy the AOT distribution files into the `/aot` folder with the node script:
+Extend the `scripts` section of the `package.json` with these npm scripts:

+Copy the AOT distribution files into the `/aot` folder with the node script:

 <code-example language="none" class="code-shell">
   node copy-dist-files